eersnington/workflow-cloudflare-world/problems-solution.md

 6. Global defaults and proxies
    - Remove any "magic" that sets `globalThis.__wf__container_client` to a Node/runtime client from the package root of a package that may be imported by Workers.
 Instead:
-     - Worker runtime packages should set the global in their own worker entry or rely on `cloudflare-workflow-bindings.setupGlobalContainerClient(env)` at runtime.
+     - Worker runtime packages should set the global in their own worker entry or rely on `workflow-cloudflare-bindings.setupGlobalContainerClient(env)` at runtime.

 7. CLI & scaffolding updates
    - Update CLI (`world-cloudflare-app/src/cli.ts`) to generate:
      - `wrangler` config + DO definitions for the **runtime** world project,
-     - guidance and small snippet for consumer Worker showing how to use `cloudflare-workflow-bindings` plugin and how to either bind the runtime service or set `WORKFLOW_EXECUTOR_URL`.
+     - guidance and small snippet for consumer Worker showing how to use `workflow-cloudflare-bindings` plugin and how to either bind the runtime service or set `WORKFLOW_EXECUTOR_URL`.

 ---

 ## Migration plan & developer steps (recommended order)

-1. Create `cloudflare-workflow-bindings` package (Worker-safe)
+1. Create `workflow-cloudflare-bindings` package (Worker-safe)
    - Copy/adapt `vite-plugin.ts` and `container-client.ts`.
    - Export `cloudflareWorkflowTransformer()` and `setupGlobalContainerClient(env)`.
    - Update docs and examples to use this package in the app's `vite.config`.